nganinho/Basys3---sht10_fpga/README.md

 4. Add reset sequence.
 [AI] --> Change code.
 It is unsured that the device can operate normally after starting from system reset.
 It should be "transmission reset" from beginning of a data communication.

+5. [Thold and Tsetup of data from FPGA]
+--> check again the code to make sure it follow the timing specification of the spec to the IC.